bneedhamia/DHT22WeatherStation/README.md

 * Diary.odt = my journal/diary of the project, with design and assembly details.
 * LICENSE = the project GPL2 license file.
 * DHT22WeatherStation.ino = the ESP8266 Arduino Sketch.
+* FritzingDiagram.jpg = a screenshot of the Fritzing diagram, for those who don't have Fritzing installed.
 * DHT22WeatherStation.fzz = the Fritzing (circuit wiring) diagram.
 See [Fritzing.org](http://fritzing.org)
 * Project.jpg = a photo of the project so far.
 * README.md = this file.